-- 6.4 We will ensure that individual healthcare plans are reviewed at least annually or earlier if evidence is presented that the pupil's needs have changed.
-They will be developed and reviewed with the pupil's best interests in mind and will ensure that we assess and manage the risks to the pupil's education, health and social wellbeing, and minimises disruption.
-Where a pupil is returning to school following a period of hospital education or alternative provision, we will work with the local authority and education provider to ensure that the individual healthcare plan identifies the support the pupil will need to reintegrate effectively. - 6.5 Where home to school transport is being provided by East Sussex County Council, we will support the development of any risk assessments and share the individual healthcare plan with the local authority and driver/escort.
-Where pupils have a life threatening condition or a medical need that requires an emergency response, individual healthcare plans should be carried on the vehicle detailing the procedure to be followed in the event of an emergency. - 6.6 Individual healthcare plans will suit the specific needs of each pupil, but will all include the following information: - The medical condition, its triggers, signs, symptoms and treatments; - The pupil's resulting needs, including medication (dose, side effects and storage) and other treatments, time, facilities, equipment, testing, access to food and drink where this is used to manage their condition, dietary requirements and environmental issues e.g. crowded corridors, travel time between lessons; - Specific support for the pupil's educational, social and emotional needs for example, how absences will be managed, requirements for extra time to complete exams, use of rest periods or additional support in catching up with lessons, counselling sessions; - The level of support needed (some pupils will be able to take responsibility for their own health needs) including in emergencies.
-If a pupil is self-managing their medication, this should be clearly stated with appropriate arrangements for monitoring; - Who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the pupil's medical condition from a healthcare professional; and cover arrangements for when they are unavailable; - Who in the school needs to be aware of the pupil's condition and the support required; - Arrangements for written permission from parents/carers and the Executive Headteacher, Stewart James, for medication to be administered by a member of staff, or self-administered by the pupil during school hours; - Separate arrangements or procedures required for offsite visits or other school activities outside of the normal school timetable that will ensure the pupil can participate e.g., risk assessment; - Where confidentiality issues are raised by the parent/pupil, the designated individual is to be entrusted with information about the pupil's condition; and - What to do in an emergency, including whom to contact, and contingency arrangements.
+- 6.6 Individual healthcare plans (a basic individual healthcare plan template is available on Webshop) will suit the specific needs of each pupil, but will all include the following information: - The medical condition, its triggers, signs, symptoms and treatments; - The pupil's resulting needs, including medication (dose, side effects, storage and expiry) and other treatments, time, facilities, equipment, testing, access to food and drink where this is used to manage their condition, dietary requirements and environmental issues e.g. crowded corridors, travel time between lessons; - Specific support for the pupil's educational, social and emotional needs for example, how absences will be managed, requirements for extra time to complete exams, use of rest periods or additional support in catching up with lessons, counselling sessions; - The level of support needed (some pupils will be able to take responsibility for their own health needs) including in emergencies.
+If a pupil is self-managing their medication, this should be clearly stated with appropriate arrangements for monitoring; - Who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the pupil's medical condition from a healthcare professional; and cover arrangements for when they are unavailable; - Who in the school needs to be aware of the pupil's condition and the support required; - Arrangements for written permission from parents/carers and the Executive Headteacher, Stewart James, for medication to be administered by a member of staff, or self-administered by the pupil during school hours; - Separate arrangements or procedures required for offsite visits or other school activities outside of the normal school timetable that will ensure the pupil can participate e.g., risk assessment; - Where confidentiality issues are raised by the parent/pupil, the designated individual is to be entrusted with information about the pupil's condition; and - What constitutes an emergency for the individual child, procedures to be followed in an emergency, including whom to contact, and contingency arrangements.
 Some pupils may have an emergency healthcare plan prepared by their lead clinician that could be used to inform development of their individual healthcare plan.